hanjustin/hanjustin/README.md

-🔭 Generalist developer.
-Jack of all trades, master of none.
+🗣️ Want to collaborate to improve my interpersonal skills for effective tech trade-off discussions & requirements gathering.

-🌱 Currently honing **Go & Java** skills, so may not be adhering to best practices.
+🤝 Want to cooperate while learning from others’ experiences to adhere best practices & coding style guides to ensure quality codebase with standards to minimize tech debt.

-✍🏻 Want to collaborate to improve my interpersonal skills for effective requirements gathering and cooperate to learn from others' experiences to enhance my trade-off analysis skills.
+🌱 Currently practicing **Go**.

 ---